dimyme/nn-demo-site.ku/docs/readme.md

     done !

-actually, that's it. the .ku page display handsomely.
+actually, that's it. the .ku page displays handsomely.
 There is an error msg because of .ku, but we just ignore it since it works well regardless.

 now how to use our local knot-resolver slave-zone ?